-Seahawks to start training camp July 31, remain hopeful fans will be able to attend
+Seahawks remain hopeful fans will be able to attend when they start training camp July 31

 And there are increasing signs that maybe the Seahawks and the other 31 teams will be able to pick up this year where they left off in 2019 as restrictions regarding the COVID-19 pandemic continue to loosen.

-According to a report from the NFL Network — the league’s official media arm — NFL team presidents were told Tuesday that 30 of the 32 teams, including Seattle, have “obtained approval” for full capacity at stadiums at the start of the preseason (the two who do not are Denver and Indianapolis, though they were reported as being “on track’’ for it).
+According to a report from the NFL Network — the league’s official media arm — NFL team presidents were told Tuesday that 30 of the 32 teams, including Seattle, have “obtained approval” for full capacity at stadiums at the start of the preseason.
+The two who have not are Denver and Indianapolis, though they were reported as being “on track’’ for it.

 But the Seahawks aren’t yet ready yet to publicly declare things will be back to normal this fall.